servable-community/engine/README.md

 Servable engine is the core component of the Servable eco-system.
 It orchestrates the server deployment, the protocols registration and execution and more.

-Servable engine needs the Servable
+Servable engine is used by the Servable CLI to generate new projects.

 ## Install
 ```bash